The Island Free Press is the first and only online newspaper serving both Hatteras and Ocracoke islands’ locals and visitors.

 Irene passed away on March 3, 2017 and will be deeply missed by her readers, family and friends.

 Donna Barnett is

-native, she has been visiting Hatteras Island all of her life and spent
+Richmond, Va., native, she has been visiting Hatteras Island all of her

-their daughter Hannah.
-She worked as a graphic designer for The Island
+Hannah.
+Once on the island, Donna worked as a graphic designer

-Breeze for 10 years before joining The Island Free Press.
-Donna is also
+for The Island Breeze for 10 years before starting the The Island Free

 active in her church, community organizations and is Vice President of